RasulChoupanzadeh/SROPEE/2_Passive MOR/Readme.md

     * fmax: Scalar value of maximum frequency point
     * fstep: Scalar value of frequency step
 - **n:** Scalar value for order of redution (note: this input is loaded from input_variables.npy, which is located in the folder: .\SROPEE\Output)
-- **s0:** Selected frequency expansion point in operating frequency range (note: this input variable is fixed as the central frequency point, and may be changed depending on user preference)
+- **s0:** Selected frequency expansion point in operating frequency range (note: this input variable be changed depending on user preference and frequency response of network)
 - **Coef:** Scalar value for normalization of frequencies (note: this input variable is fixed in THz for optical interconnects of SROPEE algorithm, and may be changed depending on the operating frequency range)